-A Cross-country Skiing Tour in Algonquin Provincial Park
+Cross-country Skiing In Algonquin Provincial Park

-With little to no snow left in Toronto, Ontario, one would hardly expect that possibilities for skiing still existed in March of 2013 in central Ontario.
+With little to no snow left in Toronto, Ontario, one would hardly expect that possibilities for skiing still existed in March in central Ontario.
 But as we soon found out Algonquin Provincial Park still had tons of snow and great opportunities for skiing and snowshoeing in the spring.

 A fresh snowfall a day earlier made for excellent conditions on the Leaf Lake Ski Trail, and afforded stunning views of the forest blanketed with powdery snow.